-Baylor Scott & White All Saints Medical Center,
+Baylor Scott & White All Saints Medical Center

 Baylor Scott & White All Saints Medical Center, founded in 1906, offers a broad range of medical services, including cardiology, transplantation, neurosciences, oncology and women’s services.
 Major construction has transformed the campus, located at the western edge of the Near Southside, and expansion continues.
-A new 36,300 sq. ft.
-Emergency Department facility along Mistletoe Boulevard will include two trauma treatment rooms, 32 treatment rooms, 4 triage rooms, and an extensive imaging center when it opens in 2017.
+A new 36,300 square foot Emergency Department facility along Mistletoe Boulevard opened in 2017 and includes two trauma treatment rooms, 32 treatment rooms, 4 triage rooms and an extensive imaging center.
 The new ED follows a surgical hospital completed in 2014 on Park Place Avenue, the $85 million Paul and Judy Andrews Women’s Hospital, a new Islet Cell Transplantation Laboratory and a five-story, 120,000 sq. ft. medical

 Texas Health Harris Methodist

-UT Southwestern’s Moncrief Cancer Institute Monty and Tex Moncrief Medical Center
+Monty and Tex Moncrief Medical Center

-UT Southwestern’s Moncrief Cancer Institute and Monty and Tex Moncrief Medical Center firmly establish the sixth major healthcare institution in the Near Southside’s Medical District.
+UT Southwestern has firmly established the sixth major healthcare institution in the Near Southside’s Medical District.
 The Moncrief Cancer Institute is a $22 million project completed at Magnolia and Jennings Avenues in October 2012, establishing a non-profit, community-based cancer prevention and support center serving the social, emotional and physical needs of individuals with cancer and their support network.
-An affiliate of the UT Southwestern Harold C. Simmons comprehensive Cancer Center, Moncrief offers a broad range of services provided by social workers, dietitians, nurses, genetic counselors, psychologists, and advocates.
+An affiliate of the UT Southwestern Harold C. Simmons Comprehensive Cancer Center, Moncrief offers a broad range of services provided by social workers, dietitians, nurses, genetic counselors, psychologists and advocates.
 The Institute includes an event garden and a 100-seat auditorium for public education and physician seminars.

 Cook Children’s Health Care System